arnavgautam/TreeHacks2015/HOLs/HOL-PHPAppsAzureWebSites-OSX/HOL.md

 1. Save **index.php** file and close TextEdit.

-1. Go to the Windows Azure portal dashboard and copy the **FTP HOSTNAME**.
+1. Go to the Microsoft Azure portal dashboard and copy the **FTP HOSTNAME**.

 	![Obtaining the FTP deployment hostname](images/ftp-hostname.png?raw=true "Obtaining the FTP deployment hostname")